timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * better camera support? <https://www.xda-developers.com/google-camera-port-hub/>
 * see if android pay etc will work with magisk magic mask pretending we haven't unlocked anything
 * find an alternative to titanium backup <https://forum.xda-developers.com/t/farewell-to-titanium-backup-looking-for-alternative.3932814/>
+* contribute to lineage to link to golang extractor, maybe with step by step instructions

 ## OS Updates (for next time)